 Parallel vs. Sequential Execution

 Section titled “Parallel vs. Sequential Execution”Use parallel or sequential execution based on task dependencies.
+Anthropic describes parallelization as a workflow where independent subtasks can run simultaneously and then be aggregated.[1]

 graph LR